Hes-Siemelink/instacli/README.md

 As: flavors

 Ask user:
-  message: Select your favorite flavor
+  description: Select your favorite flavor
   choices: ${flavors}
   type: select one
 As: favorite